nakker/ecfr-navigator/documentation/settings-page.md

 ## Overview

-The eCFR Analyzer now includes a comprehensive settings page that allows administrators to monitor and control the data-refresh and data-analysis services.
+The eCFR Navigator now includes a comprehensive settings page that allows administrators to monitor and control the data-refresh and data-analysis services.

 ## Accessing Settings